Hack

 Run the tests

 The tests use pytest.
-To run them with the default Python interpreter:
+To run them with the default Python interpreter run: